 Improve EHR system to meet life insurers needs

-According to CMS, 79% of doctors and 96% of hospitals now use EHR systems.
+According to Health IT Dashboard 2017, 85.9% of doctors and 96% of hospitals use EHR systems.
 Patients and physicians have widespread access to the Internet and nearly everyone has a mobile device.
 All of these benefits provide many access points for viewing and upgrading healthcare data.

 For the lucky few who get their records, the information is often incomplete, and not always digital or understandable.
 Customers might be able to get some info in their provider’s portal but if they are consulting different specialists, they might be checking a bunch of portals.
 As a result, the data is scattered and unstandardized.